destinyae/concrete/docs/get-started/quick_overview.md

 Concrete is a compiler, which aims to turn Python code into its FHE equivalent, in a process which is called the FHE compilation.
-The best efforts were made to simplify the process: in particular, exceptions apart, the same functions than the Python users are used to use are available.
+The best efforts were made to simplify the process: in particular, exceptions apart, the same functions that the Python users are used to using are available.
 More complete list of available functions is given [in the reference section](../dev/compatibility.md).

 ### Levelled vs non-levelled operations

 Basically, in the compiled circuit, there will be two kind of operations:
-- levelled operations, which are the additions, subtractions or multiplications by a constant; these operations are also called the linear operations
+- leveled operations, which are the additions, subtractions or multiplications by a constant; these operations are also called the linear operations
 - Table Lookup (TLU) operations, which are used to do anything which is not linear.